HSV Hoek

-Hoekse Sportvereniging Hoek, known as HSV Hoek, is a football club based in Hoek, Zeeland, Netherlands, that competes in the Derde Divisie.
+Hoekse Sportvereniging Hoek, known as HSV Hoek, is a football club based in Hoek, Zeeland, Netherlands, that competes in the Tweede Divisie, the third tier of football in the Netherlands.

 History

 The club was founded in 1950.
 Indian football legend Syed Abdul Rahim has appeared with the club in 1950.
 They have emerged as the champions of the Hoofdklasse twice in 1995–96, 2013–14 season.
 It is currently playing in the Third Division, the fourth tier of football in the Netherlands.

-The club achieved fifth place in 2021–22 Derde Divisie.
+The club became champions of the 2024–25 Derde Divisie and secured a place in the highest amateur division, the Tweede Divisie.